axiom-data-science/ocean-model-skill-assessor/README.md

 ### Set up fresh environment for this package

-Clone the repo:
+First, make sure you have [Anaconda or Miniconda installed](https://conda.io/projects/conda/en/latest/user-guide/install/download.html).

+Then, clone this repository:
 ``` bash
 $ git clone https://github.com/axiom-data-science/ocean-model-skill-assessor.git
 ```

-In the `ocean_model_skill_assessor` directory, install conda environment:
+In the `ocean_model_skill_assessor` directory, install a conda environment with convenient packages for working with this package (beyond the requirements):
 ``` bash
 $ conda env create -f environment.yml
 ```

-Note that this process is faster if you first install `mamba` to your base Python and then use `mamba` in place of `conda`.
+Note that installing the packages is faster if you first install `mamba` to your base Python and then use `mamba` in place of `conda`.

+Activate your new Python environment to use it with `conda activate ocean-model-skill-assessor`.

 ### Install into existing Python environment